pvcnt/mergeable/apps/website/src/content/docs/self-host/environment-variables.md

 Size is computed by comparing the number of modified lines of a pull requests with some pre-defined thresholds.
 Those thresholds can be personalized using this environment variable.
 This environment variable should contain 5 integers to specify the boundaries between categories.

+## MERGEABLE_NO_TELEMETRY

+Set to a non-empty string to opt-out from anonymous telemetry.